Švihov Castle: Architecture

 The exterior of the chapel remained mostly undamaged, the interior in the other hand was until its reconstruction in 1890.
 The stairs leading to the chapel were destroyed as well.
-The entrance hall has a net vault, it's ribs lean onto decorated consoles and converge into one paint keystone.
+The entrance hall has a net vault, its ribs lean onto decorated consoles and converge into one painted keystone.
 The nave of the chapel is also vaulted, but all four ribs were rough-hewed for unknown reasons.